top of page

 Continued engagement of the community is crucial.

-the Board of County Commissioners reach their decision.
+the Board of County Commissioners vote "NO."

 YOUR VOICE MATTERS